cunybpl/nycet_pnp/src/content/guides/components/air-to-air-heat-exchanger.md

 <div class="equip-grid">

-{{< equipment_link type="kit" borrow="yes" url="https://nycenergytools.com/equipment-kits/air-to-air-heat-exchanger/" imgUrl="https://nycenergytools.com/wp-content/uploads/2024/10/Air-to-Air-Heat-Exchanger.jpg" title="Air-to-Air Heat Exchanger" excerpt="Use this kit to assess the heat transfer of a rotary wheel air-to-air heat exchanger." >}}
+{{< equipment_link type="kit" borrow="yes" url="https://nycenergytools.com/equipment-kits/air-to-air-heat-exchanger/" imgUrl="https://nycenergytools.com/wp-content/uploads/2024/10/Air-to-Air-Heat-Exchanger.jpg" title="Air-to-Air Heat Exchanger" excerpt="Use this kit to assess the heat transfer of a **rotary wheel** air-to-air heat exchanger." >}}

 </div>

 {{< admonition type="tip" >}}
-For specifics on how to use and install the equipment used in the measurements above, see each [measurement technique](#what-and-how-to-measure).
+For specifics on how to use and install measurement equipment, see each [measurement technique](#what-and-how-to-measure).
 {{< /admonition >}}

 <!-- ### Measurement Equipment